whizzml/examples/readme.md

 - `anomaly-benchmarking` Script that takes any dataset (classification or regression) and turns it into a binary classification problem with the two classes "normal" and "anomalous".
+- `sliding-window` Script that extends a dataset with new fields containing row-shifted values from numeric fields.
+For casting time series forecasting as a supervised learning problem.

 ## How to install